Introduction

 Pre-planning

-On long trips, plan well ahead, I outline the trip in Excel, being retired I have plenty of time during the winter (and during Covid-19 lock downs 😒) so I planned all of the route legs and many options on the computer, generating waypoints and routes to transfer to the plotter as and when required.
+On long trips in unfamiliar areas, plan well ahead, I outlined the trip in Excel, being retired I have plenty of time during the winter (and during Covid-19 lock downs 😒) so I planned all of the route legs and many options on the computer, generating waypoints and routes to transfer to the plotter as and when required.
 This helps identify potential issues, best routes, timings, start dates etc. I run the route at least twice once at springs and once at neaps and usually at several different speeds to get a feel for the issues.
 For my first trip round and with the extended Covid shut down, I produced two complete plans, one starting at springs one at neaps.
 I did not bother doing that the 2nd time around (except for going through the Pentland Firth).
 My SeaPro software will also, in one run, give approximate route timings for the selected start time and the following 12 hours which helps:

 The route from St Margret's Bay (Just S of Rosslare) to Arklow. |